sstur/drift/readme.md

 #Drift: Cross-platform Server JS

 This is a small framework for writing synchronous-style server-side JavaScript and deploying to any of several supported platforms.
 There is a dev-server written for Node and a build script that will produce files for the various platforms.

 Supported platforms:

  * Node (using Fibers)
  * Apache (using v8cgi)
  * IIS (native)
- * JVM/Google App Engine via DynJS/Nashorn (coming soon)
+ * JVM via DynJS/Nashorn (possible future)

-##Status: Incomplete
+##Status: Alpha
-At this stage, this is not much more than a proof-of-concept and is not production ready.
-After better test coverage is achieved and the various platform-specific adapters brought into agreement with each other, we can see how it performs in real-world apps.
+At this stage, this is not much more than a proof-of-concept.
+With better test coverage and better parity among the various platform-specific adapters, we can see how feasable it is for real-world apps.

 ##Goals
-The goal of Drift is not to compete with full-blown frameworks like Express or Rails, but to provide a minimal layer of request routing, view templating and data modelling with a normalized API for various JavaScript platforms.
+The goal of this project is not to compete with full-blown frameworks like Express or RoR, but to provide a minimal layer of request routing, view templating and data modelling with a normalized API for various JavaScript platforms.

-Because of the inconsistencies in platforms, we have to roll our own module loader and abstraction layers for request/response, filesystem, etc. We try to closely follow the way Node, CommonJS and other popular frameworks do things.
-This produces an intuitive API that should seem familiar.
+Because of the inconsistencies in platforms, we have created our own module loader and abstraction layers for request/response, filesystem, etc. None-the-less, we closely follow conventions from Node/CommonJS and other mainstream frameworks.
+This results in an intuitive API that will seem familiar to any full-stack JS developer.

-In some cases (e.g. Buffer) we mimic the Node module as close as possible, however with our filesystem module, we shoot for a slightly higher-level API.
+In some cases (e.g. Buffer) we mimic the Node module as closely as possible, however with the filesystem module, we opt for a higher-level API.

-JSON and ES5 methods are available across all supported platforms via simple polyfills.
-Basic eventing is provided similar to EventEmitter, and the define()/require() system of module loading is sort of a hybrid between Node, CommonJS and RequireJS.
+JSON and ES5 are available across all supported platforms via simple polyfills.
+Basic eventing is provided similar to EventEmitter, and the define()/require() system of module loading is sort of a hybrid between Node/CommonJS and AMD.

-Generally speaking, Drift tries to follow existing conventions where possible.
+Overall, this we follow existing conventions where it makes sense.

 ##Modules / Interface Abstractions
 So far Drift provides

- * Normalized Request/Response interfaces
+ * Normalized Request/Response interface
  * Relational Database Abstraction
  * Basic Object-Relational Models
- * Templating
+ * View Templating
- * Request Body parsing (supporting form, application/json, non-buffering multipart)
+ * Request Body parsing (form-urlencoded, application/json, non-buffering multipart)
- * Buffer class (just like Node but cannot access individual bytes by subscript: buf[1])
+ * Buffer class (just like Node except without subscript byte access)
  * Cookies and Session support
  * Sending files in a non-buffering way
  * HTTP client
  * Email client (SMTP)
  * Filesystem
- * Utilities like Logging, Hashing (crypto), Date formatting, etc
+ * Utils like Logging, Crypto, Date formatting, etc

 ##View Layer
 Jinja templates!

 ##Data Persistence
 Database interfaces are particularly hard to abstract in a truly agnostic way.
 SQLite and MySQL are the first adapters to be implemented.
 Plans for noSQL (Mongo/Couch) are in the works.

 ORM support is limited and supports CRUD and basic joins but not schema creation/migration.
-Data modeling can get tricky when we attempt to support relational and NoSQL with the same interface, so this has not materialized yet but is in the plans.
+Data modeling can get tricky when we attempt to support relational and NoSQL with the same interface and we have not yet crossed that bridge.

 ##Controllers/Routing
-Drift provides a simple routing implementation, similar to ExpressJS or Sinatra, and we have basic "resourceful" controllers.
+Provides a simple routing implementation, similar to ExpressJS or Sinatra, and we have basic "resourceful" routing.

 ##Todo

  * Better Test Coverage
  * Modeling/ORM needs work
- * Provide a way to provide high-level modules (like Auth) that can be dropped in to easily build robust apps
+ * Provide a way to provide high-level modules (like Auth) that can be dropped in to apps

 ## License (MIT)